Checkmarx/2ms/README.md

 The result of the validation can be:

 - `valid` - The secret is valid
-- `invalid` - The secret is invalid
+- `revoked` - The secret is revoked
 - `unknown` - We failed to check, or we are not checking the validity of the secret at all

 If the `--validate` flag is not provided, the validation field will be omitted from the output, or its value will be an empty string.